-Do this by tilling or double digging a 10 foot diameter area.
+Do this by tilling or double digging a 10-foot diameter area.
 You can plant as many giant pumpkins as you can fit but just know that each plant needs to be 10 feet apart at least.
-Add compost, cardboard and other soil amendments in layers to make a sheet mulch over the area and let it rest like that until next spring.
+Add compost, cardboard, and other soil amendments in layers to make a sheet mulch over the area and let it rest like that until next spring.
 Do make sure you pick an area of full sun as it’s necessary to grow them big.

 When you start seeds depends on your possible growing season.
 If you’re in a place that has winter you’ll want to start them about 8 weeks before your last frost date in containers.
 When the chance of frost has passed you can carefully transplant outside.
 It’s advised that you use cold frames for the first few weeks unless you live in an area with continually warm weather.
-Allow to grow, fertilizing every week according to the regimen below of whatever brand of fertilizer you prefer.
+Allow them to grow, fertilizing every week according to the regimen below of whatever brand of fertilizer you prefer.
 It’s just important to get the ratio right.

-For vegetative growth you want a nitrogen heavy fertilizer.
+For vegetative growth, you want a nitrogen-heavy fertilizer.

-For flowering stage you want phosphorous heavy.
+For the flowering stage, you want phosphorous heavy.

-For fruiting you want potassium heavy.
+For fruiting, you want potassium heavy.

 More from the Homestead Guru: Growing Tomatoes Made Easy: Use Rotting Tomato Slices For “Seed Starters”(Opens in a new browser tab)